Our Patron - Michel Roux

 As a leading exponents of high quality food, Kent Farmers' Market Association is delighted to have Michel Roux Jr as our Patron.
-It is all the more apt as he is a local boy – being born in Pembury Hospital in 1960.
-He spent his early years in Shipbourne where his father, Albert Roux, worked as a private chef for the Cazalet family, owners of the Fairlawne Estate.
+It is all the more apt as he is a local boy !
+Born in Shipbourne in 1960 he spent his early years there, where Albert, his father, was the private chef for the Cazalet family, owners of the Fairlawne Estate.
 His earliest food memories are the smells of the Fairlawne kitchen – pastry, sugar caramelizing and stews – where he played under the table while his father and mother Monique prepared the meals.

 After deciding to follow in his father’s footsteps, he left school at 16 for the first of several challenging apprenticeships at Maître Patissier, Hellegouarche in Paris from 1976 to 1979.
-He was then Commis de Cuisine at Alain Chapel’s signature restaurant at Mionay near Lyon, Michel’s biggest influence.
 His military service was spent in the kitchens at the Elysée Palace at the time of Presidents Giscard d’Estaing and François Mitterrand.
-He also spent time at Boucherie Lamartine and Charcuterie Mothu in Paris, and the Gavvers Restaurant in London.

 After a stint at the Mandarin Hotel in Hong Kong he returned to London and worked at La Tante Claire before joining the family business.
 He took over running Le Gavroche in 1991, gradually changing the style of cooking to his own – classic French with a lighter, modern twist.